The Voice Crowns a Season 19 Winner - E! Online

 Blake had previously posted support for his finalists by tweeting just before the end of the episode, "It's been a real treat to work with y'all @jimranger @IanFlanigan!
 We'll get Blake Shelton & the Husky Boys back together one day."

-The episode's guest performers included Jason Derulo, Lewis Capaldi, Dan + Shay, Lauren Daigle, 24kGoldn and iann dior, and Florida Georgia Line with Nelly.
+The episode's guest performers included Jason Derulo, Lewis Capaldi, Dan + Shay, Lauren Daigle, 24kGoldn with iann dior, and Florida Georgia Line with Nelly.

-Gwen and Blake were featured in a cute skit in which they spent time bonding in the great outdoors.
+During the episode, the season's top 20 performers teamed up for a festive rendition of "Rockin' Around the Christmas Tree."
+Gwen and Blake were also featured in a cute skit in which they spent time bonding in the great outdoors.

 (E! and NBC are both part of the NBCUniversal family.)